frankbria/hai-sh/PRD.md

 ## User Stories

 ### Primary Use Case
 > "I'm working on a feature branch and realize I need to commit just one file to main.
-Instead of mentally translating this to git commands, I hit **Ctrl+Shift+H** and say: 'I know I'm working on a feature branch, but just one document I just created, can you commit that to main by itself?'
+Instead of mentally translating this to git commands, I hit **Ctrl+X Ctrl+H** and say: 'I know I'm working on a feature branch, but just one document I just created, can you commit that to main by itself?'
 >
 > The tool either asks for clarification OR (if obvious) executes: `git stash`, `git checkout main`, `git add <file>`, `git commit -m "..."`, `git checkout <feature-branch>`, `git stash pop`"